87tana/SemanticSegmentation-in-Medical-Imaging/README.md

 </div>

+Highlights:

+    ResNet-18 showed better performance compared to VGG-16.
+    Binary Cross Entropy achieved slightly better training results than the Dice coefficient.
+    Incorporation of dilated convolutions in the decoder significantly enhanced segmentation accuracy.
+    Data augmentation was used to increase the model's robustness and generalizability.

 ### Experiments

 To study the effects of network structure on segmentation results, I conducted ablation studies on different parts of my base network (see Figure 1).
 All experiments were performed on Google Colab with GPU acceleration, and the learning rate was adjusted based on the learning curve of each experiment.